T H E F I L M S T U D I E S W E B S I T E O F B E N T O N P A R K S C H O O L

 pieces of connected prose and reference to visual extracts to illustrate the presentation.

-Candidates are encouraged to devise a presentation format appropriate to their needs and may, for example, employ digital
+Candidates are encouraged to devise a presentation format appropriate to their needs and may, for example, employ digital forms such as powerpoint.

 Reference to key items of research from the catalogue must be made explicitly in the presentation.